GS4: Generalizable Sparse Splatting Semantic SLAM: Experiments

+\textbf{Zero-shot Experiments.} In Table~\ref{tab:zeroshot_rendering}, we report quantitative zero-shot results.
+For NYUv2, the numbers are averaged over three scenes, and for TUM-RGBD, they are also averaged over three scenes.
+Per-scene results are provided in the appendix.
+On NYUv2, our method outperforms all other GS-based SLAM approaches across all rendering metrics, achieving a 15$\%$–20$\%$ relative improvement over the runner-up while using significantly fewer Gaussians.
+Qualitative comparisons are also provided in the appendix.
+On TUM-RGBD, our method outperforms the baselines in terms of SSIM and the number of Gaussians, and closely matches the best performance in other metrics, despite relying primarily on a feed-forward model trained on ScanNet.

 \textbf{Ablation Study.} We conduct an ablation study using all ScanNet test scenes, as shown in Table~\ref{tab:scannet_ablation}.
-The results demonstrate that both the Gaussian Refinement Network and the One-Iteration Gaussian Optimization are critical to the performance of GS4.
+The results demonstrate that both the Gaussian Refinement Network and the Few-Iteration Joint Gaussian–Pose Optimization are critical to the performance of GS4.
 Additionally, Gaussian pruning significantly reduces the number of Gaussians without sacrificing accuracy.

+\textbf{Ablation Study of Few-Iteration Joint Gaussian–Pose Optimization.} In Sec.~\ref{sec:gs_oneiter_opt}, we propose to perform few-iteration joint Gaussian–pose optimization and feed the refined poses back into the tracking system to further improve pose accuracy.
+In Table~\ref{tab:scannet_ablation_pose_opt}, we ablate (i) Gaussian-only optimization and (ii) joint Gaussian–pose optimization with pose feedback into the tracking system.
+For the rendering metrics, joint Gaussian–pose optimization yields slight but consistent improvements over Gaussian-only optimization on both datasets.
+For tracking accuracy, we observe that pose feedback is particularly effective when high-quality ground truth is available, as in ScanNet++, whose RGB-D images are of much higher quality than those in ScanNet.